HL7/smart-app-launch/spec/index.md

 (for example, HTML5/JS browser-based apps, iOS mobile apps, or Windows desktop apps) can provide adequate security, but they may be unable to "keep a secret" in the OAuth2 sense.
 In other words, any "secret" key, code, or string that is statically embedded in the app can potentially be extracted by an end-user or attacker.
-Hence security for these apps can not depend on secrets embedded at install-time.
+Hence security for these apps cannot depend on secrets embedded at install-time.

 For strategies and best practices to protecting a client secret refer to: